 Every home needs to have good gutters, especially here in Houston, TX where the rainy seasons can be very wet.
 Properly installed and maintained gutters help prevent flooding under houses and in basements, preserve exterior doors and garage overhead doors, and protect against soil erosion around the home that can cause foundation shifting and cracking.
 Well maintained gutters can also prevent roof leaking that can result in expensive water damage.

 If you’re planning a new gutter installation, you should first know the difference between some of the common types of gutters and gutter materials you’ll be able to choose from.
 Aluminum and vinyl gutters are the most popular because they are lightweight and hold up well to Mother Nature over time.
 Most gutters have a rounded or squared shape, but several profiles are available to meet your aesthetic preferences, as well as the drainage, needs specific to where you live and the surrounding landscape.

 Gutter Maintenance and Repair

 In order to keep your rain gutters working properly, there is a bit of gutter maintenance that you need to concern yourself with.
-The easiest way to keep gutters in tip-top shape is to clean them periodically to remove leaves, bird nests, and any other debris that might lock the drainage of rainwater through the gutter.
-If your gutters are leaking, cracked, pulling away from the roof, or compromised in any other way, contact a gutter repair company in Houston, TX at your earliest convenience to prevent things getting any worse.
+The easiest way to keep gutters in tip-top shape is to clean them periodically to remove leaves, bird nests, and any other debris that might block the drainage of rainwater through the gutter.
+If your gutters are leaking, cracked, pulling away from the roof, or compromised in any other way, contact a gutter repair company in Houston, TX at your earliest convenience to prevent things from getting any worse.